AmarKayed/Advanced-OOP-Project/README.md

 * Address
 * Transaction

+Besides the main entities, the project will provide a general Service class, with the purpose of handling the various services of the application, as well as a main class, responsible for calling the before mentioned services.

 ## **Classes**
 1. ## Person
     This class represents a base class/superclass for the classes Customer and Employee subclasses.
 This class models the general attributes of any person, whether it is a customer(client of the bank) or an employee(a person who works for the bank, usually under a contract).